wmde/wikidata-wikibase-architecture/systems/WikibaseClient/01-Introduction_and_Goals.md

 - Connect a page to a Wikibase Item.
 - Show that a page is connected to a Wikibase Item in the page info.
-- Link to the connected Wikibase Item for a page in the sidebar.
+- Link to the connected Wikibase Item for an article page in its sidebar.
 - Use data from a Repo in Client pages.
 - Have data from a Repo used in Client pages update automatically when changes happen on the Repo.
 - See the "unconnected pages" on a Client.